xendk/qp-review/README.txt

 The core module can be used as a payment gateway in a custom written (ie. not using ECommerce or Ubercart) Drupal solution.
-What is needed is basically to present the quickpay_settings_form somewhere (using system_settings_form), and then use the, as yet undocumented API.
+What is needed is basically to present the quickpay_settings_form somewhere (using system_settings_form), and then use the, mostly undocumented, API.
 Take a look at ec_quickpay and uc_quickpay for example code.

 IMPLEMENTATION
 ==============

 The core module provides a block to show the accepted credit cards, as required by PBS.
-Note that it doesn't enforce payments to only use those cards.

 Remember that PBS requires that the customer gets an confirmation of the order either by email or as a web page.
 To implement this as a web